 Requirements for Counting Center Workers

-Requirements to work in the Counting Center are similar to poll workers, except those interested in the canvassing of mail ballots must be available to begin work at least one week prior to Election Day.
+Requirements to work in the Counting Center are similar to poll workers, except those interested in the canvassing of mail ballots must be available to begin work at least 22 days prior to Election Day.
 Depending on the number of mail ballots received, some workers may also be asked to work at least one weekend day.
 Those who wish to work just in the Receiving Center must be able to work the evening of the election.

 Counting center workers must: